Catherine de' Medici: Reign of Francis II

 Francis II of France, by François Clouet, 1560.
 Francis found the crown so heavy at his coronation that four nobles had to hold it in place as he walked up the steps to his throne.

 Francis II became king at the age of fifteen.
 In what has been called a coup d'état, the Cardinal of Lorraine and the Duke of Guise—whose niece, Mary, Queen of Scots, had married Francis II the year before—seized power the day after Henry II's death and quickly moved themselves into the Louvre Palace with the young couple.
 The English ambassador reported a few days later that "the house of Guise ruleth and doth all about the French king".
 For the moment, Catherine worked with the Guises out of necessity.
 She was not strictly entitled to a role in Francis's government, because he was deemed old enough to rule for himself.
 Nevertheless, all his official acts began with the words: "This being the good pleasure of the Queen, my lady-mother, and I also approving of every opinion that she holdeth, am content and command that ...".
 Catherine did not hesitate to exploit her new authority.
 One of her first acts was to force Diane de Poitiers to hand over the crown jewels and return the Château de Chenonceau to the crown.
 She later did her best to efface or outdo Diane's building work there.

 The Guise brothers set about persecuting the Protestants with zeal.
 Catherine adopted a moderate stance and spoke against the Guise persecutions, though she had no particular sympathy for the Huguenots, whose beliefs she never shared.
-The Protestants looked for leadership first to Antoine de Bourbon, King of Navarre, the First Prince of the Blood, and then, with more success, to his brother, Louis de Bourbon, Prince of Condé, who backed a plot to overthrow the Guises by force.
+The Protestants looked for leadership first to Antoine de Bourbon, King of Navarre, the First Prince of the Blood, and then, with more success, to his brother, Louis de Bourbon, Prince of Condé, who backed the Amboise conspiracy, a plot to overthrow the Guises by force.
 When the Guises heard of the plot, they moved the court to the fortified Château of Amboise.
 The Duke of Guise launched an attack into the woods around the château.
 His troops surprised the rebels and killed many of them on the spot, including the commander, La Renaudie.
 Others they drowned in the river or strung up around the battlements while Catherine and the court watched.